ddelliosRJ/antaeus/README.md

 4. An invoice cannot be charged twice, since only pending invoices are fetched and if the payment provider is successful, meaning no errors were encountered, the invoice status will change.
 However, no handling exists for possible app crashes or CI/CD operations.
+5. We are assuming that the payment provider (3rd party) is idempotent, meaning it cannot double charge an invoice.
+6. No proper authentication is implemented in REST API, this one's mandatory, especially if we are going to use API with an external service or expose it out of the docker container.